Amazon says sellers racked up more than $4.8 billion in sales over weekend

 While that was down from an earlier estimate of as much as $12.7 billion, it still easily surpasses this year’s Black Friday figure of $9 billion, the strongest online sales result for the day ever, as well as last year’s Cyber Monday total of $9.4 billion.

-Reporting by Aakriti Bhalla and Patrick Graham in Bengaluru; Editing by Shounak Dasgupta
+Reporting by Aakriti Bhalla and Patrick Graham in Bengaluru; Additional reporting by Praveen Paramasivam; Editing by Shounak Dasgupta and Arun Koyyur

 Our Standards: The Thomson Reuters Trust Principles.